 Awards and Recognitions

-• Listed for 25 consecutive years as an AV Lawyer in Martindale-Hubbell
+- Listed for over 25 consecutive years as an AV Lawyer in Martindale-Hubbell

-• Chambers USA listed one of the leading attorneys in general commercial litigation for several consecutive years
+- Chambers USA listed as one of the leading attorneys in General Commercial Litigation for several consecutive years

-• Listed in Best Lawyers of America for over 20 years
+- Listed in Best Lawyers of America since 1993

 Reported Cases and Results